cgogn/cgogn.github.io/index.md

 ### Masks

-In its simplest form, the `foreach_cell` method processes all the cells of the map.
-A second parameter, which we call a __Mask__ can be given to the method and alter the way it works.
+In their simplest form, the `foreach_cell` and the `parallel_foreach_cell` methods process all the cells of the map.
+A second parameter, which we call a __Mask__ can be given to these methods and alter the way they work.

 ##### Filtering functions